StarLederer/mwgsl/README.md

 # MWGSL

 Modular WGSL.
-A superset of WGSL that allows developers to break the code up and share it between modules, as well as adds new attributes such as #[env] and #[cfg] that help building DRY statically-analyzed shader programs with compile-time superpowers.
+A superset of WGSL that allows developers to break the code up and share it between modules, as well as adds new attributes such as #[env] and #[cfg] that help build DRY statically-analyzed shaders with compile-time superpowers.
 While in theory this language can be compiled natively, it is mainly designed to be bundled and transpiled into vanilla WGSL.

 *Note: This document is works in progress.*